 Keep track of how much time you spend doing different kinds of things on your computer — apps, windows titles, browser domains, categories, and more.

 Adapter promises to convert anything to anything — at least among image, audio and video formats.
 And they’ve got a long of file types to prove it.
-Plus, you can also download Flash videos and copy video to iPod, iPhone and iTunes.
+You can convert in batches, and do trims on audio or video.

 A free instant messaging app that can connect to AIM, MSN, Jabber, Yahoo, and more.
 Under active development and highly recommended.